tamucc-comp-bio/classroom_repo_2025/lectures/lecture09new.md

 library(knitr)
 ```

-2. You should also install `pandoc` on your computer following the instructions [here](https://pandoc.org/installing.html).
+2. (confirm) You should also install `pandoc` on your computer following the instructions [here](https://pandoc.org/installing.html).
 Windows people, do the windows install (the `*.msi` installer, not the `*.zip`) because we are using windows to run RStudio.

+3. Install [TinyTex]() to enable the ability to create PDFs and other file types.
+TinyTex is a small LaTeX package designed to work with `knittr`.

-3. Finally, you should install scientific typesetting software `LaTeX` that operates independently of R and RStudio.
+Finally, you should install scientific typesetting software `LaTeX` that operates independently of R and RStudio.
 Like `Linux`, there are several flavors of `LaTeX`.
 For mac and linux, follow the instructions [here](http://computingskillsforbiologists.com/setup/scientific-typesetting/).
 For Windows , follow the instructions below

 <details><summary>Win LaTeX install instructions *IMPORTANT* </summary>
 <p>